acri2018/acri2018.github.io/school.md

 - Exercises: will be inserted during the presentation

 ***Additional Information***: For PhD students from the University of Milano-Bicocca the school is valid for one course credit.

+The school will continue with the [workshops](/workshops) to introduce the students to recent research results on various aspects of CA.